AdobeDocs/experience-manager-cloud-service.en/help/forms/list-forms-on-sites-page.md

 # List Adaptive Forms on a AEM Sites page

-In Adobe Experience Manager, the **Search & Lister** component of the Forms Portal enables you to display and manage forms on sites page.
-It allows to configure and present a comprehensive list of forms based on specific criteria to match user needs or organizational requirements.
-The listed forms can be sorted in ascending or descending order using the Sort By drop-down option available on the right-upper corner of the screen.
+In Adobe Experience Manager, the **Search & Lister** component of the Forms Portal enables you to display and manage forms on the Sites page.
+It allows you to configure and display a comprehensive list of forms based on specific criteria to meet user needs or organizational requirements.
+The listed forms can be sorted in ascending or descending order using the **Sort By** drop-down option available in the upper-right corner of the screen.

 ![Search and Lister icon](assets/search-and-lister-component.png)

-The **Search & Lister** component also allows anonymous or non-logged-in users to visit the sites page and view and browse the list of available forms.
-These users can search for forms based on the provided criteria and access details about each form.
+The **Search & Lister** component allows anonymous or non-logged-in users to visit the Sites page and view and browse the list of available forms.
+The users can search for forms based on the provided criteria and access details about each form.
 This feature ensures that forms are readily accessible to all users, enhancing engagement and making it easier for visitors to find and interact with the forms they need, regardless of their login status.

 ## Pre-requisite

-Before exploring the various capabilities of a Forms portal component, ensure that core components are enabled for your environment.
-For detailed instructions on how to enable core components for your environment, [click here](/help/forms/enable-adaptive-forms-core-components.md).
+Before exploring the various capabilities of a Forms Portal component, ensure that Core Components are enabled for your environment.
+For detailed instructions on how to enable Core Components for your environment, [click here](/help/forms/enable-adaptive-forms-core-components.md).

 <!--
 ## Enable Forms Portal components for your existing environment